 Returns the end date of a month a specified number of months away from a starting date.

-start_date Any day during a starting month.
-1/3/2017 and 1/6/2017 would both give the same output.
+start_date Any day in the month in the starting month of the calculation.
+For example, 1/3/2022 and 1/6/2022 would both give the same output.

 Example 1 – Plain and Simple

-|=EOMONTH(“5/17/2017”,13)||Return the last day of the month 13 months after May 17, 2017||6/30/2018|
+|Returns the last day of the month ||6/30/2018|

-|=EOMONTH(“5/17/2017”,-13)||Return the last day of the month 13 months before May 17, 2017||4/30/2016|
+|Returns the last day of the month ||4/30/2016|

 The examples show EOMONTH increasing and decreasing the month.

-Example 2 – Calculating employment benefit start dates
+Example 2 – Calculating Employment Benefit Start Dates

 |1||Hire Date||Formula||Day after which eligibility starts|

-Live examples in Sheets
+Live Examples in Sheets